opennetworkinglab/fabric-p4test/README.md

     **NOTE:** Testing `all` profiles is not supported on this target.
 You must execute the run command for each profile.

-    To run all test cases for the basic `fabric` profile:
+    To generate TestVectors for the basic `fabric` profile:

     ```
     ./run/tv/run fabric